Educators walk the picket line in 1946.

 It is going to take all of us creatively working together to achieve the promise of public education.
 Educators must stand with parents, students, community allies, and our labor partners to fight for fully funded, racially equitable public education.
 We believe public schools are where we shape our future.

-Today, the Saint Paul Federation of Teachers (SPFT) is made up of over 3,400 licensed staff, Educational Assistants, and School and Community Service Professionals who work at over 65 sites in Saint Paul Public Schools.
+Today, the Saint Paul Federation of Teachers (SPFT) is made up of over 3,600 School and Community Service Professionals, Educational Assistants, Teachers and other Licensed Staff who work at over 65 sites in Saint Paul Public Schools.
 SPFT is an affiliate of Education Minnesota and our two national teachers’ unions: the American Federation of Teachers and the National Education Association.
 We are a member of the Saint Paul Regional Labor Federation and the Minnesota AFL-CIO.
 Join us as we stand up for our schools and our students here in Saint Paul!